 Section 4c.
 Review of Dynamical Models and Methods of Forecast Initialization

-The mean September extent forecast from all dynamical models was 4.74+/-0.42 million square kilometers, with only slightly changing mean forecasts through the summer (mean dynamical model forecasts of 4.81, 4.75, and 4.69 million square kilometers in June, July, and August respectively (see Figure 4.2 in Section 4a above).
-The 2018 SIO forecasts from dynamical models are assessed based on their forecast initialization of sea-ice concentration and sea-ice thickness observations.
-Figure 4.6 shows the September extent forecasts throughout the summer from the models split by initialization: models that do not assimilate either extent or thickness, models that only assimilate concentration, and models that assimilate both concentration and thickness.
+The mean September sea-ice extent forecast from all dynamical models was 4.51±+/-0.59 million square kilometers.
+As shown in Figure 4a-2 above, forecasted September extents decreased from June to August (mean dynamical model forecasts of 4.73±+/-0.57, 4.52±+/-0.59, and 4.34±+/-0.58 million square kilometers in June, July, and August respectively), thus the model-mean forecast improved with shorter lead time (observed extent = 4.32), yet the model forecast spread was unchanged throughout the summer (i.e., forecasts did not converge with shortening lead time as one would expect).
+The 2019 SIO forecasts from dynamical models were assessed based on their forecast initialization of sea-ice concentration and sea-ice thickness observations.
+Figure 4c-1shows the September extent forecasts through the summer from the models grouped by initialization: models that do not assimilate either extent or thickness, models that only assimilate concentration, and models that assimilate both concentration and thickness.

 Section 4d.
 Spatial Forecasts of September Sea Ice Extent Probability (SIP)

-As we have done since 2014, participants were invited to submit forecasts of sea-ice extent probability (SIP – forecast probability of concentration greater than 15%).
-This year we received a record number of extent probability forecasts: 10 in June, 14 in July, and 12 in August.
-Figure 4.7 shows the June forecast, with the observed September sea-ice extent edge overlain, together with the ensemble mean of individual models' SIP, and the model uncertainty in the SIP forecast (as represented by the standard deviation across the forecasts).
+As practiced since 2014, participants were invited to submit forecasts of sea-ice extent probability (SIP – forecast probability of concentration greater than 15%).
+This year we received a total of 36 probability forecasts: 12 in June, 12 in July, and 12 in August.
+This equals the record high number of forecasts collected in 2018.
+Figure 4d-1 shows the probability forecasts from June 2019, and the model mean probability forecasts for June, July, and August.